pzaffino/Radiomics.jl/README.md

 :warning: :warning: :warning: **THE LIBRARY IS CURRENTLY IN AN EARLY STAGE AND UNDER HEAVY DEVELOPMENT** :warning: :warning: :warning:

+:email: If you're interested in contributing to the project, please contact us via email at "p DOT zaffino AT unicz DOT it" :email:

+## **Implemented features**

+Right now, the implemented features are:
+- first order features

-Several features have not been implemented yet, but we are on the right path!
+Additional features (e.g. shape and texture) have not been implemented yet, but we are on the right path!

-If you want to contribute to the project, feel absolutely free to get in touch! :email:

 ## **Example**